The Wolf at the Door

-The Wolf at the Door (Oviri, Gauguin, le loup dans le soleil) is a 1986 Danish-French biographical drama film written and directed by Henning Carlsen.
+The Wolf at the Door (Oviri, Gauguin, le loup dans le soleil) is a 1986 Danish-French biographical drama film directed by Henning Carlsen.
 It is based on real life events of French artist Paul Gauguin, who was married to a Danish woman and lived in Copenhagen in the 1880s.

 It was entered into the main competition at the 43rd Venice International Film Festival.